-Clean the refrigerator before use.

-Refrigerator ON-OFF

-Selecting refrigerator operating mode

-Refrigerator energy mode
+ABSORPTION REFRIGERATOR MENU

+Auto power selection

-In certain models, the refrigerator has an automatic energy selector (AES).
-With this, the refrigerator is primarily powered by the 230 V supply.
+When AUTO is selected, the refrigerator uses the best available power source.
+By default, the refrigerator is powered by the 230 V supply.
 If the motorhome is not connected to a 230 V supply, the refrigerator switches to gas operation.

-Throughout travel, the refrigerator is powered by the vehicle's 12 V supply.
+Throughout travel, the refrigerator is powered by the 12 V supply.

-For other models, refrigerator operating mode has to be set.

 A refrigerator with AES uses the 12 V supply throughout travel.

 In breaks or stops, the refrigerator automatically selects another operating mode.
 There is a delay of around 15 minutes before the refrigerator switches to gas operation.
 This is so that the vehicle can fuel at a petrol station before gas operation starts.
 For longer petrol station stops, refrigerator gas operation must be turned off manually.
-See the manufacturer's user instructions for full details of use and maintenance.